Pulimet/ADBugger/README.md

 **Release notes:**

+Version 1.0.3
+- New Logcat section with the ability to filter logs by priority and tag.
+- Support multiple target selection for executing commands.

 Version 1.0.2
 - Added support for installing APKs selected through the file picker.
 - Enabled the addition of package names to favorites, which can now be viewed in a separate tab.